The steering of a car with a hydraulic booster and a rack-and-pinion steering mechanism.

 The play should not exceed 5˚.

-For a steering wheel with an outer diameter of 360 mm, the play should not be exceed 15-17 mm.
+For a steering wheel with an outer diameter of 360 mm, the play should not exceed 15-17 mm.

-Set the ruler so that its end rests against the instrument panel, and the plane of the ruler touches the outer surface of the steering wheel rim.
+Install the ruler so that its end rests against the instrument panel, and the plane of the ruler touches the outer surface of the steering wheel rim.

 Measure the distance between the marks on the rim.